redhat-developer/vscode-java/README.md

 * `java.codeGeneration.hashCodeEquals.useInstanceof`: Use 'instanceof' to compare types when generating the hashCode and equals methods.
 Defaults to `false`.
 * `java.codeGeneration.hashCodeEquals.useBlocks`: Use blocks in 'if' statements when generating the hashCode and equals methods.
 Defaults to `false`.
 * `java.codeGeneration.hashCodeEquals.generateComments`: Generate method comments when generating the hashCode and equals methods.
 Defaults to `false`.

+*New in 0.42.0:*
+* `java.foldingRange.enabled`: Enable/disable smart folding range support.
+If disabled, it will use the default indentation-based folding range provided by VS Code.

 Troubleshooting
 ===============